Q. What are the new trash trucks like?

 A. There are eligibility requirements and each resident will complete an authorization form permitting the trash hauler to come onto their property.

 Q. Under the new program, bins are supposed to be taken to the street.
 Does this mean no more alley pickups?

-A. Prior to implementation of the new system, MG Disposal will do an assessment of each neighborhood to determine if the new trucks can accommodate the current placements of trash bins for collections.
+A. Prior to implementation of the new system, Republic Services will do an assessment of each neighborhood to determine if the new trucks can accommodate the current placements of trash bins for collections.
 If the new trucks can maneuver safely and effectively, current placement areas (i.e., curb, alleys, etc.) may remain.

 Q. What if I want an extra green waste or recyclables cart?
 Will I be charged?

 A. There will be no charge for additional green waste or recycling carts; however, a charge of $3.55 is being considered for an additional refuse cart.